 The mainstream Church believed the Montanists were possessed by evil spirits.
 Its founders, Montanus and Maximillia, were each said to have “died a different death, a mind-destroying spirit, driving each to a separate suicide.”
 (Eusebius Church History 5.16)

-Montanism lasted from 180 AD to 600 AD.
+Montanism lasted from 180 to 600.
 Montanists pursued a false experience of tongues, because the true experience had been taken away.

 The Effect on Church Theology

-The greatest evidence that the Holy Spirit departed by 193 AD was the effect on salvation theology.
-In the apostolic time, believers knew that they were “born of water and Spirit” (John 3:5) when they were baptized and received the Holy Spirit, as described in John 3:8.
-But when people could no longer receive the Holy Spirit, a new explanation was made to say that one was born of water and spirit when the Holy Spirit sanctified the water.
+The greatest evidence that the holy spirit departed by 193 was the effect on salvation theology.
+In the apostolic time, believers knew that they were “born of water and Spirit” (John 3:5) when they were baptized and received the holy spirit, as described in John 3:8.
+But when people could no longer receive the holy spirit, a new explanation was made to say that one was born of water and spirit when the holy spirit sanctified the water.
 This is still the theology of the Catholic Church.